KindleModding/kindlemodding.github.io/firmware-and-flashing/downgrading/index.md

 3. Plug your Kindle into your PC and copy the scriplet into the `documents` folder.
 4. Eject and unplug your Kindle.
 5. Navigate your library and click on the "Allow Downgrade" booklet.
-6. Your Kindle should reboot automatically, downgrading is now enabled.
+6. Your Kindle will print text on screen for a couple of seconds and will return to the library menu.
+Downgrading should be enabled now.
-7. Once rebooted, copy the `update_kindle_*.bin` file to your Kindle root directory. <span style="color: #cf4444">**Do not unplug your Kindle**</span>, hold the power button until your device reboots.
+7. Copy the `update_kindle_*.bin` file to your Kindle root directory. <span style="color: #cf4444">**Do not unplug your Kindle**</span>, hold the power button until your device reboots.
 8. Your Kindle will now install the firmware you copied to it.

 ## Post-Downgrading